metabase/metabase/docs/questions/query-builder/expressions/countif.md

     plan
 ```

-gets the same result as the Metabase expression:
+The `SELECT` part of the SQl query matches the Metabase expression:

 ```
 CountIf([Active Subscription] = false)
 ```

-Note that the SQL `GROUP BY` statement will map to a Metabase [**Group by**](../../query-builder/introduction.md#summarizing-and-grouping-by) set to the "Plan" column.
+The `GROUP BY` part of the SQL query matches a Metabase [**Group by**](../../query-builder/introduction.md#summarizing-and-grouping-by) set to the "Plan" column.

 ### Spreadsheets